Age 1 m Frisian

 ).
 When the name was revived in the 19th century, it was probably with the flower in mind.

-RUE f English
+Rue f English

 From the name of the bitter medicinal herb, ultimately deriving from Greek ῥυτή (rhyte)

 .
 This is also sometimes used as a short form of Ruth 1

 Shun 1 f & m Chinese

 From Chinese 顺 (shùn)

-meaning "obey, submit" or other characters which are pronounced similarly.
+meaning "obey, submit" or other characters that are pronounced similarly.

-SPIKE m English (Rare)
+Spike m English (Rare)

-From a nickname which may have originally been given to a person with spiky hair.
+From a nickname that may have originally been given to a person with spiky hair.

-SPRING f English
+Spring f English